Organize with tags

 - Create shortcuts to tags for quick access to all notes with the same tag.
 Learn more

-- Create an organizational structure or naming conventions and an organizational structure for notes, notebooks, and tags.
+- Create an organizational structure or naming conventions for notes, notebooks, and tags.
 Learn more

 - manage tags